By Dr. Stacy Matthews

 The unpleasant sensation we know as pain is a common bodily response to many different stimuli.
 For example, we often experience varying levels of pain after exercise, particularly after starting or re-entering an exercise program.
 This is often a reaction of the tissues to activity that they are not accustomed to.
 This is referred to as delayed onset muscle soreness and is mainly due to very small tears in the muscle fibers.
 These tears provoke an immune response by the body’s leukocytes (white blood cells) so that the muscle fiber repair process begins.
 Various types of leukocytes in this process release inflammatory cytokines that cause the post-exercise muscle pain (1) by acting on nociceptors, receptors that sense damage and send pain signals (2).

 If muscle and skin trauma occur with limited inflammation, simply resting the muscles for a couple of days can give the body time to recover and prevent additional trauma.
 Applying an icepack on the sore muscle areas in the earliest stages (first few days of pain occurrence) has analgesic effects.
 Before resuming activity, a little warmth can then be applied to the muscles.
 If these approaches do not provide enough relief, over-the-counter anti-inflammatory drugs with analgesic properties (such as ibuprofen) or a plain analgesic such as acetaminophen can be used to help with muscle pain.
-However, topical relief is also beneficial and a great option to get results without taking medications.
+However, topical pain relief gel is also beneficial and a great option to get results without taking medications.